Alan Cowman

 Alan Frederick Cowman AC, FRS, FAA, CorrFRSE, FAAHMS, FASP, FASM (born 27 December 1954) is an internationally acclaimed malaria researcher whose work specialises in researching the malaria-causing parasite, Plasmodium falciparum, and the molecular mechanisms it uses to evade host responses and antimalarial drugs.
-He is currently Deputy Directory of the Walter and Eliza Hall Institute of Medical Research (WEHI) in Melbourne, and his laboratory continues to work on understanding how Plasmodium falciparum, infects humans and causes disease.
-He was elected as a Fellow of the Royal Society in 2011 and awarded the Companion of the Order of Australia in 2019 for his "eminent service to the biological sciences, notably to molecular parasitology, to medical research and scientific education, and as a mentor."
+As of May 2024, he is the deputy directory and Laboratory Head of the Walter and Eliza Hall Institute of Medical Research (WEHI) in Melbourne, and his laboratory continues to work on understanding how Plasmodium falciparum, infects humans and causes disease.
+He was elected as a fellow of the Royal Society in 2011 and awarded the Companion of the Order of Australia in 2019 for his "eminent service to the biological sciences, notably to molecular parasitology, to medical research and scientific education, and as a mentor."

 Education

-Professor Cowman was awarded his Bachelor of Science (Honours) from Griffith University in 1979 and received his PhD from WEHI and the University of Melbourne in 1984, with David Kemp as his supervisor.
+Cowman was awarded his Bachelor of Science (honours) from Griffith University in 1979 and received his PhD from WEHI and the University of Melbourne in 1984, with David Kemp as his supervisor.

 His PhD thesis involved the cattle parasite Babesia bovis: in conjunction with other students they developed cloning, immunochemical and recombinant DNA techniques to analyze the parasite.
 This was followed by two postdoctoral projects and further exploring the malaria parasite at WEHI.
 He then took up a postdoctoral position to study Drosophila at the University of California, Berkeley in 1984.
-He was awarded an Honorary Doctorate from QUT university in Brisbane, Australia in 2020.
+He was awarded an honorary doctorate from QUT university in Brisbane, Australia in 2020.

 Career

-Professor Cowman returned to WEHI in 1986, and concentrated his research on genes that make malaria parasites resistant to drugs.
-In 1999 he was appointed head of the Division of Infection and Immunity, a position which he held until he was appointed Deputy Director of WEHI in 2015.
-He also holds Honorary Professorships with The University of Melbourne and Harvard University.
+Cowman returned to WEHI in 1986, and concentrated his research on genes that make malaria parasites resistant to drugs.
+In 1999 he was appointed head of the division of infection and immunity, a position which he held until he was appointed deputy director of WEHI in 2015.
+He also holds honorary professorships with the University of Melbourne and Harvard University.

-His work has been supported by a senior principal research fellowship from the NHMRC since 2018, a Wellcome Trust Australian Senior research Fellowship in 1988, then by three successive International Research Scholarships from the Howard Hughes Medical Institute.
-He held an Australia Fellowship from 2007 to 2012.
+Cowman's work has been supported by a senior principal research fellowship from the NHMRC since 2018, a Wellcome Trust Australian senior research fellowship in 1988, then by three successive international research scholarships from the Howard Hughes Medical Institute.
+He held an Australia fellowship from 2007 to 2012.